Rodrigo Brito

-Rodrigo Andrés Brito Tobar (born 23 February 1983) is a Chilean footballer that currently plays for the Chilean Segunda División División Profesional club Deportes Limache as centre back.
+Rodrigo Andrés Brito Tobar (born 23 February 1983) is a Chilean former footballer who played as a centre-back.

 Career

 A historical player of both Deportes La Serena and Deportes Iquique, he left the first at the end of the 2022 season and joined Deportes Limache for 2023, winning the league title.

+It was confirmed his retirement in November 2025.